K-rnivoro/Keymmodore-64/README.md

 | PET Graphics    | 0    | 1    | 1    |
 | PET Business    | 1    | 0    | 0    |

+Thanks to [x48x4b](https://github.com/x48x4b) for the suggestion of using these feature without a Pi 3!!

 ## How to test your Keyboard